rocky-linux/documentation/docs/guides/security/firewalld.md

 ## Prerequisites and Assumptions

-* Throughout this document, we assume that you are either the root user or have used `sudo` to become so
+* Throughout this document, we assume that you are either the root user or have used `sudo` to become so.
-* A passing knowledge of firewall rules, particularly `iptables` or at minimum, a desire to learn something about `firewalld`
+* A passing knowledge of firewall rules, particularly `iptables` or at minimum, a desire to learn something about `firewalld`.
 * You feel comfortable entering commands at the command line.
 * All of the examples here deal with IPv4 IPs.